More Than I Can Say: Bobby Vee version

 Bobby Vee was an American pop music singer whose prominence in the music industry arose from tragedy.
 After Holly, Ritchie Valens and The Big Bopper were killed in a plane crash on February 3, 1959, a then-teenaged Vee was one of a group of local musicians recruited to play at the next leg of a scheduled concert in Fargo, North Dakota.
 In 1961, Vee (whose other hit singles include "Take Good Care of My Baby" and "The Night Has a Thousand Eyes") recorded "More Than I Can Say", and it reached No. 61 on the Billboard Hot 100 chart.
 It was a bigger hit in the United Kingdom, where the song and its B-side, "Staying In", peaked at No. 4 on the UK Singles Chart.
 It also reached No. 8 in New Zealand.
+It was featured on his 1961 self-titled album, Bobby Vee.

 Beatles live cover version

 According to author Mark Lewisohn in The Complete Beatles Chronicle (p.
 364), the Beatles performed "More Than I Can Say" live in 1961 and 1962 (in Hamburg and Liverpool and elsewhere).
 Author Allen J. Weiner in The Beatles: The Ultimate Recording Guide (p.
-206) affirms this with the note that it came from a setlist made at the time by George Harrison.
+206) confirms this, noting that it came from a setlist made at the time by George Harrison.
 It is unclear whether the lead vocal was by John Lennon, Paul McCartney or Harrison.
 No recording is known to survive.

 Leo Sayer version

-Leo Sayer's version of "More Than I Can Say" spent five weeks at No. 2 on the Billboard Hot 100 chart in December 1980 and January 1981.
+Leo Sayer's version of "More Than I Can Say" spent five weeks at No. 2 on the Billboard Hot 100 chart in December 1980 into January 1981 (behind "Lady" by Kenny Rogers).
 Sayer's version of the song was certified gold by the RIAA.
 It also spent three weeks at No. 1 on the Billboard Adult Contemporary chart.
 In the UK, the song peaked at No. 2 on the UK Singles Chart, while it spent two weeks atop the Kent Music Report in Australia.
-Sayer has stated that while looking for an "oldie" to record for his album Living in a Fantasy, he saw a TV commercial for a greatest hits collection by Vee and chose the song on the spot: "We went into a record store that afternoon, bought the record and had the song recorded that night."

-The Sayer version was covered in French (as "Personne ne le sait") by Canadian singer Renée Martel on her album Un coin du ciel (1981).
+Sayer has said that while looking for an "oldie" to record for his album Living in a Fantasy, he saw a television commercial for a greatest hits collection by Bobby Vee and chose the song on the spot: "We went into a record store that afternoon, bought the record and had the song recorded that night."

 The music video for the song was frequently aired on MTV when that channel launched on August 1, 1981.